Buy or lease office equipment?

 If you choose not to buy – whichever finance method you select – it can be an attractive option over purchasing equipment outright because you can spread the cost out over predictable monthly payments that you can budget for ahead of time.
 The downside of financing versus buying equipment outright is that it ultimately costs more over the lifetime of the agreement.

-As a general rule, if the equipment you need is likely to be outdated within three years, you may be better off financing it.
+As a general rule, if what you need is likely to be outdated within three years, it may be better to finance office equiptment.

 Whether a lease, hire purchase agreement or chattel mortgage is better for your needs will depend on the type of equipment you need and your cash flow.
 For equipment that loses its value quickly, for instance, you may be better off leasing, so you are able to upgrade the equipment to newer, faster, and possibly cheaper models at the end of the lease period.